mbzuai-nlp/LaMini-LM/README.md

 model = pipeline('text-generation', model=checkpoint, use_auth_token=True)

-input_prompt = 'Please let me know your thoughts on the given place and why you think it deserves to be visited: \n"Barcelona, Spain"' generated_text = generator(input_prompt, max_length=512, do_sample=True, repetition_penalty=1.5)[0]['generated_text']
+instruction = 'Please let me know your thoughts on the given place and why you think it deserves to be visited: \n"Barcelona, Spain"'

+input_prompt = f"Below is an instruction that describes a task.
+Write a response that appropriately completes the request.\n\n### Instruction:\n{instruction}\n\n### Response:"

+generated_text = generator(input_prompt, max_length=512, do_sample=True, repetition_penalty=1.5)[0]['generated_text']

 print("Response": generated_text)